-Is a Pit Bull The Dog For Me?Posted about 5 years ago by Holly
+Is a Pit Bull The Dog For Me?Posted over 5 years ago by Holly

 By Celeste Schmidt, Redding CA